 EPIC promotes the use of ethnographic principles to create business value.

-EPIC advances ethnographic principles in business, bringing conceptual leadership and practical skills to the problems and opportunities faced by organizations, markets, and society.
-EPIC people draw on the immense expertise of our global community to learn, connect, and develop as professionals, amplifying our impact and influencing futures.
+EPIC brings conceptual leadership and practical skills to the problems and opportunities faced by organizations, markets, and society.
+EPIC people draw on the immense expertise of our global community to learn, connect, and develop as professionals, amplifying our impact together.

 EPIC is a nonprofit driven by volunteers and supported by members and sponsors.
-We are a global community of practitioners—from technology corporations, product and service companies, a range of consultancies, universities and design schools, government and NGOs, and research institutes—who work to ensure that innovation, strategies, processes, and products are anchored in deep understandings of people and their everyday lives.
+We are practitioners who work to ensure that innovation, strategies, processes, and products are anchored in deep understandings of people and their everyday lives.
+Our community hails from all kinds of organizations and industries—technology corporations, product and service companies, a range of consultancies, universities and design schools, government and NGOs, and research institutes.
 EPIC people draw on tools and resources from the social sciences, humanities, data analytics, design, agile, scenario planning and other approaches to realize value for business and communities.

 EPIC people come together year-round: participating in online events, sharing job opportunities, connecting to ethnographic agencies and services, and writing on our blog Perspectives.
 Our library is a treasure trove of articles and video resources, and a constant companion of practitioners.

 We also gather at unique locations around the world for our annual conference—the premier international event on ethnographic practice in business.
 Through paper presentations, cases studies, workshops, and many other forms of engagement, we develop robust practices and conceptual leadership to inform innovation and strategy in a changing world.

 EPIC is powered by participation and your membership is vital to sustaining the collective work of our community.

 History of Epic